lake-wg/edhoc/draft-ietf-lake-traces.md

 # Authentication with static DH, CCS identified by 'kid' # {#sec-trace-2}

-In this example I and R are authenticated with ephemeral-static Diffie-Hellman (METHOD = 3).
-I supports cipher suites 6 and 2 (in order of preference) and R only supports cipher suite 2.
-After an initial negotiation message exchange cipher suite 2 is used, which determines the algorithms:
+In this example the Initiator and the Responder are authenticated with ephemeral-static Diffie-Hellman (METHOD = 3).
+The Initiator supports cipher suites 6 and 2 (in order of preference) and the Responder only supports cipher suite 2.
+After an initial negotiation message exchange, cipher suite 2 is used, which determines the algorithms:

 * EDHOC AEAD algorithm = AES-CCM-16-64-128
 * EDHOC hash algorithm = SHA-256